The 2025 Toyota AFL Open was held at La Trobe University Sports Precinct in Bundoora, Victoria, from Monday 27- Thursday 30 October.

 2025 Toyota AFL Open

-The 2025 Toyota AFL Open will be held at La Trobe University Sports Precinct in Bundoora, Victoria, from Monday 27 – Thursday 30 October.
+The 2025 Toyota AFL Open was held at La Trobe University Sports Precinct in Bundoora, Victoria, from Monday 27- Thursday 30 October.

-The flagship national event for footballers with an intellectual disability and wheelchair players will see each state and territory represented, with the addition of a wheelchair team from the RSL.
+This event is the flagship national event for the modified versions of AFL known as AFL Inclusion (for players with an intellectual disability) and AFL Wheelchair.
+Every state and territory was represented, with the addition of a wheelchair team from RSL Active.

 Toyota AFL Open - Inclusion